ArrayKnight/deepgram/api/README.md

 I really like the code first approach to defining a schema; it's far less code and the entire developer experience just feels easier/simpler.
 So I chose an easy to implement Typescript GraphQL Express server that I haven't used before but enjoyed learning

+The file uploading and static file hosting are all happening via Express/Apollo which is not the recommended solution for large scalable solutions.
+But it is the simplest solution for a small proof of concept project like this

 ## Scripts 💻

 **A valid `../.env` file is required for these to be successful**